mozilla/legal-docs/firefox_privacy_notice/en-US.md

 ### To provide browser and add-ons updates {: #auto-updates }

 **Browser Updates**.
-Once per day, Firefox sends the following info to Mozilla when it checks for browser updates: your Firefox version information, language preference, and operating system and version.
+Once per day, Firefox sends the following info to Mozilla when it checks for browser updates: your Firefox version information, language preference, operating system and version.
 You can turn off updates by following instructions [here](https://support.mozilla.org/en-US/kb/how-stop-firefox-automatically-making-connections?redirectlocale=en-US&redirectslug=Firefox+makes+unrequested+connections#Auto_update_checking) but it may leave you open to security vulnerabilities.

 **Add-ons Blocklist**.
 Your Firefox browser contacts Mozilla once per day to check for add-on information to check for malicious add-ons.
 This includes, for example: browser version, OS and version, locale, total number of requests, time of last request, time of day, IP address, and the list of add-ons you have installed.
 You can turn off this functionality at any time by following [these instructions](https://blog.mozilla.org/addons/how-to-opt-out-of-add-on-metadata-updates/), but it may leave you open to security vulnerabilities.